liren-jin/diff-gaussian-rasterization_2d/README.md

-# TODO
+# Modification
-- add importance score for each 2D gaussian based on its contribution to rendering.
+- add importance score for each 2D gaussian based on its contribution to rendering (forward).
-- add uncertainty rendering
+- add confidence rendering (forward/backward)

 # Differential Gaussian Rasterization